booncon/px-code-challenge/README.md

 - Use some nicer modal instead of pure js alert

-This challenge should not take more than2 hours of your time.
+This challenge should not take more than 2 hours of your time.
 Wherever possible please use CSS animations/ transitions.

 Good luck!